 On paper, everything screams “let him go.”
 We’re so different it’s almost comical.
 His world and mine are like two parallel lines that’ll never meet.
-His favorite band?
+His favourite band?
 I’d skip their concert even with free tickets.
 My closest friends?
 They feel like strangers in his company.
-Even our families—two completely different planets.
+Even our families are on two completely different planets.
 And while he dreams of a carefree future, I want stability, goals, and a clear path forward.

 But then there’s the way he looks at me.
 The way he remembers all the little things, like how I take my coffee or how I can’t fall asleep without a random podcast playing in the background.
 He loves me, and not in the fleeting, easy way.
 He’s all in.
 And that’s what makes this so hard.